logo

 Animal health

 The animal health focus is on good observation, prevention and early treatment if required.
 Cu and Se are administered through the water during calving and mating using a dosatron system.
 Liver and blood sample analysis shows that this is sufficient to maintain acceptable levels.
+Johnes milk tests this spring have identified 12 positive and 8 suspected cases.
+There is now an increased focus to reduce the effect of Johnes in the herd.
 Best practice is followed to ensure good udder health and good quality milk is produced.
 The goal is to maintain a SCC of under 100000.
+Early October 2024 the SCC was between 50-75,000.

 Breeding and herd improvement

-Mating is 9 weeks for the autumn herd and 10-11 weeks for the spring herd.
+Mating is 9 weeks for the autumn herd and the spring herd.
 AB is used for 3 weeks for both herds.
-The highest genetic merit cows and all the yearlings are mated to AB.
-For the 2023 season sexed semen will be to reduce the number of cows needed to be mated to generate enough replacements.
+The top 50% on genetic merit from yearling heifers and MA cows are mated using AB and jersey sexed semen.
 The lower genetic merit cows are naturally mated with Angus composite cross bulls, (Angus/Simmental/Gelbvie).
 After AB is finished 2 teams of 2 bulls are run with the herd and 2 bulls are run with the heifers.
-No Angus composite cross bull embryo transfer will be done this year as there are sufficient bulls on hand.
-It will be carried out again in the 2024-25 season matings.
-Herd testing is carried out 4 times a year one milking per test.
+The bulls are purchased as yearlings and sold as 3 year olds.
+Herd testing is carried out 3 times a year one milking per test.

 Farm dairy